ibm-cloud-docs/power-iaas/connecting-ibmi-port.md

 # Connecting to an IBM i virtual machine (VM)
 {: #connect-ibmi}

 Learn how to connect to an IBM i VM after configuring your system.
-Make sure to review the [Configuring your IBM i virtual machine (VM)](/docs/power-iaas?topic=power-iaas-configuring-ibmibefore) instructions before connecting to an IBM i VM.
+Make sure to review [Configuring your IBM i virtual machine (VM)](/docs/power-iaas?topic=power-iaas-configuring-ibmi) before connecting to an IBM i VM.
 {: shortdesc}

 For a complete list of firewall ports that are available for IBM i VMs, see [Network security](/docs/power-iaas?topic=power-iaas-network-security).
 If you plan on ordering [Direct Link Connect on Classic](/docs/power-iaas?topic=power-iaas-ordering-direct-link-connect) or already have it, port forwarding is not needed.